 Led by Ellen Schneider, the founder and director of Active Voice/Lab, participants will learn how to navigate the conflicts that arise when making a documentary on a social issue.

 This theoretical and practical workshop is designed for a small group of professionals (25 people maximum) and will expose participants to a broad range of analysis and creative approaches to creating a working collaboration between filmmakers, advocacy groups, distributors and funders.

 Over the course of the day, we will go over case studies of successful partnerships that pushed an issue forward.
 Participants will come away with a solid foundation on which to build productive future partnerships.
-Guest instructors include Leslie Fields-Cruz (Executive Director at Black Public Media), Michele Stephenson (Director, American Promise), Kirsten Kelly (Director, The Homestretch) and more.
+Guest instructors include Leslie Fields-Cruz (Executive Director at Black Public Media), Joe Brewster (Director, American Promise), Kirsten Kelly (Director, The Homestretch) and more.